MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 ## 3: Create a file to upload

 Create a source file named *sample-source.txt*.
-This is the file name the code expects.
+This file name is what the code expects.

 :::code language="txt" source="~/../python-sdk-docs-examples/storage/sample-source.txt":::